Frequently Asked Questions

 What do I wear?

-Owen prefers to do a standing postural evaluation prior to working with you.
-The purpose for this is to get a sense of how gravity affects the vertical alignment of your structure.
+We prefer to do a standing postural evaluation prior to working with you.
+The purpose for this is to get a sense of how gravity affects the vertical alignment of your structure and tone of your soft tissues.
 It is most helpful for this evaluation to be done with you dressed in your underwear.
 Loose fitting athletic shorts and a sports bra or a two piece bathing suit (as made appropriate by gender, obviously) are also OK.
 If imagining this makes you feel anxious, please know this feeling is more common than you might expect.
-Owen is very sensitive to body image issues most people have.
-Assessments are in no way used to judge or criticize.This evaluation gives an important layer of information, which helps tremendously to inform treatment strategies.
+We are very sensitive to body image issues most people have.
+Assessments are in no way used to judge or criticize.
+This evaluation gives an important layer of information, which helps tremendously to inform treatment strategies.
 If, however, being evaluated in this fashion is for any reason problematic for you, it is not obligatory.

 Is Myofascial Release painful?
-Misconceptions about what Myofascial Release is has led to many believing it’s painful by definition.
+Misconceptions about what Myofascial Release have led to many believing it’s painful by definition.
 What comes up in a Google search of Myofascial Release perpetuates this myth.
 Myofascial Release as practiced at Triangle Body Therapy covers the whole spectrum of touch from direct and bone deep to extremely mild and subtle manipulation of your body’s energy systems.
 Most treatment is somewhere in between.
 It often feels like mild, passive stretching of your body’s known and unknown tight places, like you’re on a customized, therapeutic rack.
 At times this is mildly uncomfortable, but usually not much more than that.
 If treatment is painful, it’s most commonly of the “that hurts so good” variety you can tell you obviously need.

 How does treatment take place?